Causal Inference Under Approximate Neighborhood Interference: Approximate Neighborhood Interference

-This is essentially Definition 2.2 of \cite{kojevnikov2019limit}.
-It is analogous to a notion of weak dependence proposed by \cite{doukhan1999new} for time series data but using path in place of temporal distance.
-The concept says two sets of observations $Z_H$ and $Z_{H'}$ have small covariance if they are sufficiently distant.
+This extends temporal $\psi$-dependence \citep{doukhan1999new} to network data by using path in place of temporal distance.
+The concept says two sets of observations $\bm{Z}_H$ and $\bm{Z}_{H'}$ have small covariance if they are sufficiently distant.